OFAuth-org/link-embed/.changeset/rich-seas-remain.md

 "@ofauth/link-embed": major
 ---

-Revamped the Link Embed surface so handlers, events, and types align with the public docs.
+Revamped the Link Embed surface so it is easier to handle invalid sessions, exiting/closing the embed, and more.